junaid-mohammad/BlackBox/README.md

 ## 🔐 Authentication Levels

-This branch (SQL version) will implement the same auth journey as the original:
+This branch (SQL version) currently covers:

-1. ✅ **Level 1:** Register & Log In using Email & Password
+1. ✅ **Level 1: Register & Log In using Email & Password**
+   Basic user registration and login forms, with data stored in PostgreSQL.
+   Validates email and password, stores them directly (no hashing yet).

-2. ⬜ Level 2: Password Encryption
+2. ✅ **Level 2: Encryption & Hashing Concepts**
-3. ⬜ Level 3: Hashing with MD5
-4. ⬜ Level 4: Hashing + Salting with bcrypt
-5. ⬜ Level 5: Cookies and Sessions
-6. ⬜ Level 6: Google OAuth 2.0
-7. ⬜ Level 7: Anonymous Secret Submission
+   - Learned about encryption (Caesar Cipher, AES-256) and why encryption isn’t ideal for password storage (it requires a reversible key).
+   - Explored symmetric vs. asymmetric encryption, encryption keys, and decryption.
+   - Learned about hashing (MD5, SHA), how hash functions are one-way and irreversible, and the weaknesses of MD5 (rainbow tables, brute force).
+   - No code implemented for this level — it’s a conceptual deep dive to inform future work.

 ---